On thermodynamics of compact objects: Thermodynamics in curved spacetime and thermodynamic volume

+where $\Theta$ is the Heaviside step function accounting for the volume of momentum space with energy less than or equal to $E_\infty$.
+The one-particle partition function is then

-where $E=E_\infty/\sqrt{B}$ is the proper energy and so $E/T=E_\infty/T_\infty$.\footnote{Note that the physics behind the metric dependence for $E$ and $T$ is different. $E=E_\infty/\sqrt{B}$ is gravitational redshift due to the change of reference frames, while $T=T_\infty/\sqrt{B}$ is the Tolman's law due to thermodynamic equilibrium.} Eqs.~(\ref{NSexp}) and (\ref{nT}) are used in the last step to relate $Z_1$ and $N$.
+where Eqs.~(\ref{NSexp}) and (\ref{nT}) are used in the last step to relate $Z_1$ and $N$.
+Note that $E=E_\infty/\sqrt{B}$ is the proper energy and so $E/T=E_\infty/T_\infty$.
+The physics behind the metric dependence for $E$ and $T$ is different. $E=E_\infty/\sqrt{B}$ is gravitational redshift due to the change of reference frames, while $T=T_\infty/\sqrt{B}$ is the Tolman's law due to thermodynamic equilibrium~\cite{Kolekar:2010py,Santiago:2018kds}.

-As in the case of flat spacetime, the N-particle global partition function, $Z_N$, in the semi-classical limit is related to the one-particle partition function by $Z_N\approx Z_1^N/N!\approx (Z_1e/N)^N$, where the Stirling approximation is used.
+As in the case of flat spacetime, the N-particle global partition function, $Z_N$, in the semi-classical limit is related to the one-particle partition function by $Z_N\approx Z_1^N/N!\approx (Z_1e/N)^N$, where the Stirling approximation~\cite{Stirling} is used.
 Thus, with Eqs.~(\ref{pnT}), (\ref{GlobalHelmholtz}) and (\ref{eq:Z1}), the global Helmholtz free energy is

-where the Gibbs-Duhem relation, given in Eq.~(\ref{Gibbs-Duhem}), and $f=\rho-s\,T$ are used in the last step.
+where the local Euler equation, given in Eq.~(\ref{Gibbs-Duhem}), and $f=\rho-s\,T$ are used in the last step.
 This supports the earlier definition Eq.~(\ref{Helmholtzglobal}) based on additivity.

 Next, let us examine the explicit expressions for global variables.
-Considering the massless particle case first, the one-particle partition function is given as
+Considering the massless particle case first, the one-particle partition function is given through Eq.~(\ref{eq:Z1}) as

 In the last step, the thermodynamic volume is directly identified as that in Eq.~(\ref{Vth0}) since the $T_\infty$ dependence is fully separable from the spatial integral.
 This is consistent with the general definition of $dV_{th}$ in Eq.~(\ref{dVth0}) from the global Helmholtz free energy $F$.
 To see this, we first write down $F$ as a function of $N$, $T_\infty$ and $V_{th}$,